 During our nearly four-year cruise of Mexico, my husband, Mark, and I lived almost exclusively on 555 watts of solar power charging a 640-amp-hour house battery bank.
 We anchored out virtually every night aboard our 2008 Hunter 44DS, Groovy, and relied on the sun for power.
-During one 10-week stretch, while we waited for a replacement engine alternator to arrive, our solar panels were our sole source of power.
+During one 10-week stretch, while we waited for a replacement engine alternator to arrive, our boat’s solar panels were our sole source of power.
 We had no backup charging system to turn to, and yet we lived and sailed comfortably the entire time.
-Our solar-power installation was not difficult, but a few key decisions made a huge difference in how effective our panels were.
+Mounting solar panels on a sailboat was not difficult, but a few key decisions made a huge difference in how effective our panels were.

 A solar-power installation on a sailboat is made up of two independent systems: one system to charge the batteries, and another system to provide 120-volt AC power for household appliances.
 In the charging system, the solar panels convert sunlight into electrical current and deliver it to the batteries via a solar charge controller.
 Similar to a voltage regulator, the charge controller acts as a gatekeeper to protect the batteries from receiving more current than they need as they are being charged.
 In the AC power system, an inverter or inverter/charger converts the 12-volt DC power in the battery into 120 volts AC whenever it is turned on.

 Panel Positioning and Wiring Considerations

 One of the biggest challenges for sailors installing solar power on a sailboat is finding a place on the boat where the panels will be shaded as little as possible.
 Just a few square inches of shade on one panel can render that panel all but inoperable.
 Unfortunately, between the mast, radome, spreaders and boom, shadows cross the deck all day long, especially as the boat swings back and forth at anchor.